lindacnatt/lindacnattingius.se/src/projects/Halfway/Halfway.md

 Our goal was to create an innovative map-based application that fills the need of social meetings during social distancing.

 Our high level goals were to make it:
 1. **Easy** - Without having to write in all the locations, the app automatically uses all the participants locations to calculate a meeting point.
 The app creates a session where you can include people who have not used the app

 2. **Safe** - Promotes walking and outdoor meetings.

 3. **Fun** - Be able to see each other on the map and see that you're both travelling towards the same location.
-Flow, Gamification, Animations, Interesting loading screens, haptic feedback
+Flow, Gamification,Animations, Interesting loading screens, haptic feedback

 ## Process